Overview of Dynamics 365 Remote Assist

 - Collaborative maintenance and repair: Empower technicians to solve problems faster the first time with Microsoft Dynamics 365 Remote Assist.
-By using heads-up, hands-free video calling on Microsoft HoloLens and mobile devices, technicians can receive guidance in context from remote collaborators.
+By using heads-up video calling on Microsoft HoloLens and mobile devices, technicians can receive guidance in context from remote collaborators.

 - Remote inspections: Empower onsite inspectors to collaborate with remote inspectors to evaluate and document asset quality.